gwdg/pub-2025-ksi/README.md

 The script [workload-job-pytorch.sh](example-workloads/workload-job-pytorch/workload-job-pytorch.sh) gives an example on how the shared directory may be used.

 ### User-defined Workload Scripts
-As mentioned before, users can write scripts that describe the workload.
+Users can write scripts that describe the workload.
 Inside the script, `kubectl` is available for usage.
-How can the right clusters be selected in case of multiple Slurm jobs?
 During creating the Kubernetes cluster a random name is picked for the cluster.
 This name is available in the workload script through the variable `K8S_CLUSTER_NAME` and can be used in `kubectl` to reference the correct cluster e.g. `kubectl get jobs --context "$K8S_CLUSTER_NAME"`.